mdonoughe/sbz-switch/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -o, --output <FILE>    Saves the current settings to a file
+    -d, --device <DEVICE_ID>    Specify the device to act on (get id from list-devices) -o, --output <FILE>         Saves the current settings to a file
 ```

 See the current settings: